Ofcom decides in Geo’s favour in case brought by Ishaq Dar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Britain’s media regulator Ofcom has rejected former finance minister Ishaq Dar’s complaint against Naya Pakistan show aired on the Geo News on June 22, 2019.
+LONDON: Ofcom has rejected former finance minister Ishaq Dar’s complaint against Naya Pakistan show on Geo News aired on June 22, 2019.

-The programme included a discussion about a Memorandum of Understanding (MoU), which the Geo News said was agreed between Pakistan and the UK government, under which Pakistan was requesting the extradition of Ishaq Dar.
+The programme included a discussion about a memorandum of understanding (MoU), which Geo News said had been agreed between Pakistan and the UK government, under which Pakistan was requesting Dar’s extradition.

+During the programme, the presenter Shahzad Iqbal and Shahzad Akbar, the show’s guest and Prime Minister Imran Khan’s adviser, discussed Dar’s extradition and the extradition process, and footage showing extracts said to be from the MoU were shown several times in the programme.